-To be appointed as a director or senior executive, nominees will have to have demonstrated that their expertise, professionalism and business acumen will bring added value to the Company and that they meet all the legal and regulatory requirements of the Public Companies Act, the SEC Act and any other legislative or regulatory requirements.
+To be appointed as a director or senior executive, nominees will have to have demonstrated that their expertise, professionalism and business acumen will bring added value to the Company.
+They must also completely meet the qualifications specified in Section 68 of the Public Limited Companies Act B.E.
+2535 (and as amended) and the Notification of the SEC and must not possess any prohibited characteristics under the SEC Act (and as amended) and other applicable laws and regulations.